dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/build-and-view-your-docs.md

 3. Under **Execution Settings**, select **Generate docs on run** and click **Save**.
    <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/documentation-job-execution-settings.png" width="65%" title="Setting up a job to generate documentation"/>

-*Note, for dbt Docs users you need to configure the job to generate docs when it runs, then link that job to your project.
+*Note, for dbt Docs users you need to configure the job to generate docs when it runs, then manually link that job to your project.
 Proceed to [configure project documentation](#configure-project-documentation) so your project generates the documentation when this job runs.*

 You can also add the [`dbt docs generate` command](/reference/commands/cmd-docs) to the list of commands in the job run steps.
 However, you can expect different outcomes when adding the command to the run steps compared to configuring a job selecting the **Generate docs on run** checkbox.